victoria-lo/GameScraper/README.md

 ## The Project
 - Built with JavaScript, nodejs and npm puppeteer.
+- Install puppeteer by `npm install puppeteer`
-- Run using command line `node scraper.js`
+- Then run using command line `node scraper.js`